Gorgious56/MazeGenerator/README.md

 Go to https://github.com/Gorgious56/MazeGenerator/releases for the latest release.

+Go to https://gorgious.artstation.com/ or https://imgur.com/gallery/U5yoODH for artworks created with this add-on.

 The Add-on is available in the right side panel of the 3D Viewport :

 <img src="Doc/img/Doc-0-Main.JPG">